talwrii/ffmpeg-cookbook/README.md

 First we install `timg` for play videos in a terminal and `kitty` for a terminal that supports images.
 We then creating an interesting video using ffmpeg to [render some text (example)](#text) which is animated using an [expression in time (example)](#time-expression) to [change the position of our text (example)](#positioning).

-The output is written to [standard output](#programming) using `-` and read from standard in by `timg`.
-Because there is no file name we must specify the format of the output using `-f`.
-We use `-loglevel` 16 to hide output from the terminal which would otherwise get in the way of our image.
+The output is written to [standard output](#programming), as specified by  `-`,  and then read from standard in by `timg`.
+Because there is no file name we must specify the format of the output stream using `-f`.
+We use `-loglevel 16` to hide logging about FFmpegs normal operation which would otherwise get in the way of the video playing in your terminal.

 ## Controlling FFmpeg externally
-If you are using interesting outputs such as [video output](#xv) or streaming it may make sense to control ffmpeg externally.
-You can do this using [commands (example)](#command-example) [(doc)](#commands) which can be [controlled from the command line or programs via zmq](#zmq).
+If you are using realtime outputs such as [X11 video output](#xv) or streaming it may make sense to control FF mpeg externally.
+You can do this using [commands (example)](#command-example) which can be [controlled from the command line or programs via zmq](#zmq).

 <a name="readability"> </a>
 # Writing more readable filters
-Readability can be a bit of a trade off.
-What is easier to read for an expert may involve complexity for the new user.
-Code readability has an audience like writing does.
-There are various approaches to change how filters which can
+The readability of code can be a bit of a trade off.
+What is easier to read for an expert may use concepts that the new user finds difficult to grasp.
+Code has an audience like prose, and the features used should cater for this audience.
+There are various approaches to change how filters which may improve readability.

 <a name="hstack"> </a>
 ## Using source filters as input
-In some examples, we use complex filters with -filter_complex to support [source filters](source-filters).
-These will often be [labelled](#labels).
-You can simplify filters by using command-line parameters instead, which you may consider more readable - it certainly produces a shorter filter and the filter is quoted.
+In some examples, we use complex filters with -`filter_complex` to support [source filters](source-filters).
+The output of source filters will often be [labelled](#labels).
+You may be able to simplify suchs filters by moving parts of the filter out of the main filter and into an input source of lavfi type.

+Here is an example"

 ```bash
 ffmpeg -f lavfi -i 'color=red' -f lavfi -i 'color=green' -f lavfi -i 'color=blue' -filter_complex '[0][1][2]hstack=inputs=3, trim=duration=5s' stacked.mp4
 ```

-This commands uses [`-f lavfi`](#lavfi) to create three inputs consisting of solid red, green, and blue.
+This command uses [`-f lavfi`](#lavfi) to create three inputs consisting of solid red, green, and blue.
 We then combine this three inputs together with [hstack](https://ffmpeg.org/ffmpeg-filters.html#hstack-1) to produce a "flag" video.

 ## Creating a filtergraph in a file
 With `-filter_complex_script`, you can read a filter specification ("filter graph") from a file.